qdrant/landing_page/qdrant-landing/content/blog/virtualbrain-best-rag-to-unleash-the-real-power-of-ai-guillaume-marquis-vector-space-talks.md

 —  Guillaume Marquis
 >

-Guillaume Marquis, a dedicated Engineer and AI enthusiast, serves as the Chief Technology Officer and Co-founder of VirtualBrain, an innovative AI company.
+Guillaume Marquis, a dedicated Engineer and AI enthusiast, serves as the Chief Technology Officer and Co-Founder of VirtualBrain, an innovative AI company.
 He is committed to exploring novel approaches to integrating artificial intelligence into everyday life, driven by a passion for advancing the field and its applications.

 ***Listen to the episode on [Spotify](https://open.spotify.com/episode/20iFzv2sliYRSHRy1QHq6W?si=xZqW2dF5QxWsAN4nhjYGmA), Apple Podcast, Podcast addicts, Castbox.
 You can also watch this episode on [YouTube](https://youtu.be/v85HqNqLQcI?feature=shared).***